-- In contrast to the responsibilities of those charged with governance for all aspects of the $\frac{17.16}{17.16}$ business, the auditor has specific responsibilities which are established by the Act4, but which may be extended when agreed with the entity as part of the terms of the engagement.
+- 16. In contrast to the responsibilities of those charged with governance for all aspects of the business, the auditor has specific responsibilities which are established by the Act.
 Members may not be generally familiar with the scope of an audit.
-Therefore, without due consideration of the role of the auditor, there is the risk that questions from members may be directed to the auditor on matters that should be addressed by those charged with governance. - The auditor does not respond to questions dealing with issues beyond the scope of the audit 18.17. mandate and/or questions relating to matters that are the responsibility of those charged with governance.
+Therefore, without due consideration of the role of the auditor, there is the risk that questions from members may be directed to the auditor on matters that should be addressed by those charged with governance. - 17.
+The auditor does not respond to questions dealing with issues beyond the scope of the audit mandate and/or questions relating to matters that are the responsibility of those charged with governance or management.
 Therefore it is important that the auditor, together with the chair of the AGM and others charged with governance, adequately prepare for participation at an AGM.
 If auditors are asked to respond to inappropriate questions or if responses are not understood in an appropriate context, there is the risk that any information provided could be misleading.